CorinneWilson/cse15l-lab-reports/Lab1.md

   ![Image](cd_None.png)
   - The working directory was `/home/lecture1` when this command was run.
   - As shown above, this command produces no output.
-This is because to properly use the `cd` command, you must follow it with a directory as an argument.
+This is because to get an output using the `cd` command you must follow it with a directory as an argument.
 Having no argument means there is no directory to change to, thus no output is produced.
   - No error occurred.

 - A path to a *directory* as an argument